-1.5.1.1 DHSS
+2.5.1.1 DHSS expenditure forecasting model

-The DHSS Expenditure Forecasting was created by KW Hudson for the Department of Health and Social Security for forecasting expenditure on capital projects, particularly for hospital projects.
-It is in no way limited to hospital projects and has become one of the most popular formulae for deriving S-curves.
+The DHSS expenditure forecasting model was created by KW Hudson for forecasting expenditure on capital projects, particularly for hospital projects.
+It is in no way limited to hospital projects and has become one of the most popular methods for deriving S-curves.
 It is still widely used today by quantity surveyors but alternative formulae are now also available.
-Its reliability must be considered, particularly its original intended use and age, when producing a cash flow forecast.
+Its reliability must be considered, particularly given its original intended use and age, when producing a cash flow forecast.

-1.5.1.2 Other special curve
+2.5.1.2 Other special curve

-Many firms (such as quantity surveyors, project managers and developers) have their own special curve formulas, which represent their own specific field.
+Many organisations (such as quantity surveyors, project managers and developers) have developed their own special curve formulas, which represent their own specific field.
 There are no hard and fast rules about what is needed to create an S-curve as long as the benchmarked projects are suitable and the basis of the model is explained to the employer.

-1.5.1.3 Computer modeling
+2.5.1.3 Computer modelling

 In recent times more advanced computer models and simulations have been used to produce cash flow forecasts.
-However, these are still based on the same principles as the S-curves but provide more flexibility in terms their ability to analyse the sensitivity of the variables.
+However, these are still based on the same principles as the S-curves but provide more flexibility in terms of their ability to analyse the sensitivity of the variables.

-1.5.2 Advanced cash flow forecasting
+2.5.2 Advanced cash flow forecasting

-Once the project has been tendered or a contract has been entered into with the contractor then the cash flow forecasting can become more accurate.
-If the contract is for stage payments of milestone payments then it becomes relatively simple to plot this information and create an accurate cash flow forecast.
-For third party certification contracts the contractors programme and pricing document (whether builders quantities or a bill of quantities) can be used to provide a more accurate cash flow forecast.
+Once a project has been tendered or a contract has been entered into with the contractor, the cash flow forecasting can become more accurate.

+If the contract incorporates stage payments or milestone payments, it becomes relatively simple to plot this information and create an accurate cash flow forecast.
+For third-party certification contracts the contractor's programme and pricing document (whether builders' quantities or a bill of quantities) can be used to provide a more accurate cash flow forecast.
 While it is feasible to predict the cash flow by relating the pricing document to the programme this can be very time consuming and the accuracy is often no better than using an industry S-curve formula.

-2 Practical application: Level 2 - Doing
+3 Practical application: Level 2 - Doing